MinecraftU/mcu-curriculum/sequence_1/section_2.md

 ![The same base with chests and furnaces added, as well as one mine shaft already dug out.](images/section_2/mining_base_chests.png)

 Whenever we mine a straight shaft, we are either digging out or looking at 3 columns of blocks.
 The column we are digging and then the ones to the left and right.
 To mine most efficiently, we should locate our shafts every 3 blocks.
-We can reach the highest number of blocks with the fewest number of shafts.
+This lets us see the highest number of blocks with the fewest number of shafts.
 Torches should be placed every 7 blocks alongside our shaft.
 Any further apart, and mobs may spawn in the middle.
 Any closer, and we would be using more torches than needed.
 Try to keep all of your torches on one side.
-If you get lost, you'll know which direction you're traveling.
+If you get lost, the torches will let you know which direction you dug in.

 ![Our 3-block-tall shaft with torches every 7 blocks on the right side.](images/section_2/mining_horizontal_shaft.png)